Greenfield Community School, Green Community, Dubai Investments Park

 The school should have the confidence however, to publish in full its examination profile.
 We think the International Career-related Programme, and integral BTEC provision, should be celebrated.
 For us, it is a stand-out area of the school’s provision – and indicative of its inclusive welcome to all students.
 The majority of IB schools cannot say the same.
 Yet there is very significant lack of information about something, we think, the school should be shouting about.
 What we can ascertain is that 94% of those young men and women sitting for the Career-related certificate achieve a pass.

 The school does, however, publish more information about its Diploma students.
-Score average in 2017 is 30 points (31 points in 2016) and the pass rate is 80%.
+Score average in 2018 is 30.8 points (30 points in 2017, 31 points in 2016) and the pass rate is 80%.
 Top scoring students achieved 40 Points, this telling of a school that meets the needs of young men and women across the ability spectrum.
-Taken as a whole, Diploma performance is good for a very highly inclusive school.
+Taken as a whole, Diploma performance is outstanding for a highly inclusive school.

 In overall terms of inclusion, EAL and SEN provision – and the overall care of students, we rate Greenfield Community School provision as outstanding.